 Thousands of villagers marooned by floodwater in West Bengal, the north-western province in India, are refusing to be evacuated.

-Thousands of villagers marooned by floodwater in West Bengal, the north-western province in India, are refusing to be evacuated.
+Background: Thousands of villagers marooned by floodwater in West Bengal, the north-western province in India, are refusing to be evacuated.
 Army authorities, say they have rescued more than 50,000 by boat, but that most of the three hundred thousand people marooned want to stay where they are in the hope the waters will recede soon from danger levels.
 The authorities summed up their attitude as 'natural human reaction'.

 SYNOPSIS: More than twenty thousand homes are reported damaged or destroyed in the Murshidabad and malda districts of West Bengal after rains had swollen three major rivers--the Ganga, Bhagirathi and Mahananda.
 Floodwater have swept through three hundred villages in Murshidabad district, and damaged standing crops in more than (22,250 hectares) of farmland.